Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Modelling

-In Fig.~\ref{fig:roundoff-double}, we present the results of the same analysis, when double precision (i.e., 64 bit floating-point) is used.
-For double precision the effect is not only strongly suppressed, but also is not anymore universal when scaled by the number of particles.
-The significant suppression in the scatter of the mass of the objects indicates that double precision should be used to set-up cosmological simulations initial conditions and internally by the gravity solver, assuming one can afford the factor of two in the memory and storage requirement.
-Since storing double-precision outputs is not the default option for several codes, the propagation of double-precision round-off errors will not be further discussed in this work.
+Figure~\ref{fig:roundoff-double} presents the results of the same analysis, when double precision (i.e., 64 bit floating-point) is used.
+For double precision the effect is not only strongly suppressed, but is also no longer universal when scaled by the number of particles.
+The significant suppression in the scatter of the mass of the objects indicates that double precision should be used to setup initial conditions of cosmological simulations and internally by the gravity solver, assuming one can afford the factor two increase in the memory and storage.
+As storing double-precision outputs is not the default option for several codes, the propagation of double-precision round-off errors will not be further discussed in this work.

 The mass fluctuations presented in Fig.~\ref{fig:roundoff-single} can be strongly amplified in binned statistics depending on the bin width.
-In Fig.~\ref{fig:buttefly-2}, we show the r.m.s. variation in the HMF induced by the noise in the initial conditions, normalized to the expected Poisson noise, as a function of halo mass.
+In Fig.~\ref{fig:buttefly-2}, we show the r.m.s. variation in the HMF induced by the noise in the initial conditions, normalised to the expected Poisson noise, as a function of halo mass.
 Different curves correspond to different binnings of halo masses.
-As is commonly done for the calibration of the HMF, we have considered logarithmically-spaced mass bins.
-The results shown in Fig.~\ref{fig:buttefly-2} have been obtained by creating a synthetic halo catalog with masses distributed according to the HMF presented by~\citet{Tinker:2008ff}.
-After that, several halo catalogs have been created by perturbing the halo masses according to the distribution presented in Fig.~\ref{fig:roundoff-single}.
-Lastly, the HMF has been extracted from these catalogs binning the halos in mass, dividing by the volume times the mass bin width.
+As is commonly done for the calibration of the HMF, we considered logarithmically spaced mass bins.
+The results shown in Fig.~\ref{fig:buttefly-2} were obtained by creating a synthetic halo catalogue with masses distributed according to the HMF presented by~\citet{Tinker:2008ff}.
+After that, several halo catalogues were created by perturbing the halo masses according to the distribution presented in Fig.~\ref{fig:roundoff-single}.
+Lastly, the HMF was extracted from these catalogues binning the halos in mass and dividing by the volume times the mass bin width.
 Although we have to tacitly assume a volume in the previous exercise, we have observed negligible impact of the nominal volume assumed by considering two different volumes: $(2000\,\mpc)^3$ and $(500\,\mpc)^3$.

 From Fig.~\ref{fig:buttefly-2} it is clear that the binning has to be carefully chosen to reduce the butterfly impact.
 Ideally, the bin width should be much larger than the scatter caused by the round-off errors.
 This leads to the condition: